Can Your Gut Bacteria Influence Your Personality—And Vice Versa?

 Managing the health of your gut microbiome can influence everything from your weight to your mood.
-While choosing the right probiotics and eating gut-friendly foods are effective ways to support your gut, recent research published in Human Microbiome shows there might also be psychological factors that influence bacterial diversity.
+While choosing the right probiotics and eating gut-friendly foods are effective ways to support your gut, research published in Human Microbiome shows there might also be psychological factors that influence bacterial diversity.

 After digging into the science of the gut-brain connection, lead researcher Katerina Johnson, DPhil, from Oxford University's Department of Experimental Psychology, found your personality might actually be affecting your gut health.